Mareczech321/ReservationsCPP/README.md

 **Option 2B: Compile and Run on Windows**

-   -Open Developer Command Prompt for Visual Studio (available after you install Visual Studio).
+   - Open Developer Command Prompt for Visual Studio (available after you install Visual Studio).
-   -Navigate to the project folder.
+   - Navigate to the project folder.
-   -Compile the code using the cl compiler:
+   - Compile the code using the cl compiler:
    ```bash
    cl main.cpp user.cpp
    ```